Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Abstract

 \section{Abstract}

-Integrating unmanned aerial vehicles (UAVs) into the existing cellular networks faces lots of challenges, in which one of the most striking concerns is how to adopt UAV into cellular networks with less adverse effects to ground users.
-In this paper, a cellular-connected UAV network is considered, where multiple UAVs receive messages from terrestrial base stations (BSs) in the down-link, while BSs are serving ground users in their cells.
-To enhance wireless transmission quality for the UAVs while protecting the ground users from being interfered, a joint time-frequency resource block (RB) and beamforming optimization problem minimizing the ergodic outage duration (EOD) of UAV is investigated.
-To solve the proposed optimization problem, a deep reinforcement learning (DRL) solution is proposed, where deep double duelling Q network (D3QN) and deep deterministic policy gradient (DDPG) are invoked to deal with RB allocation in discrete action domain and beamforming design in continuous action regime, respectively.
-The hybrid D3QN-DDPG solution is applied to solve the outer Markov decision process (MDP) and the inner MDP interactively so that it can achieve the sub-optimal result for the considered optimization problem.
-Simulation results illustrate the effectiveness of the proposed hybrid D3QN-DDPG algorithm, compared to exhaustive/random search-based benchmarks.
+Integrating unmanned aerial vehicles (UAVs) into existing cellular networks encounters lots of challenges, {among which one of the most striking concerns is how to achieve harmonious coexistence of aerial transceivers, inter alia, UAVs, and terrestrial user equipments (UEs).} In this paper, a cellular-connected UAV network is focused, where multiple UAVs receive messages from base stations (BSs) in the down-link, while BSs are serving ground UEs in their cells. {For effectively managing inter-cell interferences (ICIs) among UEs due to intense reuse of time-frequency resource block (RB) resource, a first $p$-tier based RB coordination criterion is proposed and adopted.
+Then, to enhance wireless transmission quality for UAVs while protecting terrestrial UEs from being interfered by ground-to-air (G2A) transmissions, a radio resource management (RRM) problem of joint dynamic RB coordination and time-varying beamforming design minimizing UAV's ergodic outage duration (EOD) is investigated.
+To cope with conventional optimization techniques' inefficiency in solving the formulated RRM problem,} a deep reinforcement learning (DRL)-aided solution is initiated, where deep double duelling Q network (D3QN) and twin delayed deep deterministic policy gradient (TD3) are invoked to deal with RB coordination in discrete action domain and beamforming design in continuous action regime, respectively. {The hybrid D3QN-TD3 solution is trained via interacting with the considered outer and inner environments in an online centralized manner so that it can then help achieve the suboptimal EOD minimization performance during its offline decentralized exploitation phase.
+Simulation results have illustrated the effectiveness of the proposed hybrid D3QN-TD3 algorithm, compared to several representative baselines.}